-A cash flow statement is an important tool that management should review on a consistent basis to gain valuable insights into the company’s financial health and identify emerging or potential problems.
+A cash flow statement is an important tool management should review consistently to gain valuable insights into the company’s financial health and identify emerging or potential problems.

 Cash flow statements help you understand your company’s performance by stating how much cash it has on hand, how much it’s taking in, and how much it’s spending.

 In a moment, we’ll delve into how you can read a cash flow statement, but first, it’s important to understand the differences among various financial reports to appreciate the information a cash flow statement provides…